Skip to main content

 Start adopting the new changes early.
 The new EU requirements do not come into force until 10 January 2026.
 However, all UK fishing authorities strongly advise you to familiarise yourself with the changes as they roll out and start to provide the relevant information to your buyers when selling your produce.
 This will help minimise disruption to your business and keep exports moving.

 We understand these changes create an extra burden on the wider UK fishing industry.
-We are working to support fishers, merchants and exporters with these changes to minimise any disruption to commercial operations and trade.
+We are working to support fishermen, merchants and exporters with these changes to minimise any disruption to commercial operations and trade.

 How we are supporting you

-UK Fishing Authorities have published new guidance explaining these changes, and we have been conducting face to face sessions with fishers, merchants and exporters in England over the summer.
+UK Fishing Authorities have published new guidance explaining these changes, and we have been conducting face to face sessions with fishermen, merchants and exporters in England over the summer.
 Further engagement opportunities are being planned for the wider UK this autumn.
 Please look out for these in our updates to you.

 What are we doing

-Marine Management Organisation (MMO) and other UK Fisheries Authorities have been working to understand the changes and what they mean for UK fishers, merchants and exporters.
+Marine Management Organisation (MMO) and other UK Fisheries Authorities have been working to understand the changes and what they mean for UK fishermen, merchants and exporters.
 MMO has also been developing updates to FES to support exporters to provide the newly required information.

 We are introducing these updates on a phased basis to enable users to become familiar with these changes ahead of January 2026.